jorinmejia/azure-sdk-for-net/sdk/iot/Azure.Iot.Hub.Service/src/API Design.md

 public class Devices
 {
     /// <summary>
-    /// Create a device identity.
+    /// Create or update a device.
     /// </summary>
     /// <param name="deviceIdentity">The device to create.</param>
+    /// <param name="precondition">The condition on which to perform this operation.
+To create a device identity, this value must be equal to <see cref="IfMatchPrecondition.Unconditional"/>.</param>
     /// <param name="cancellationToken">The cancellation token.</param>
     /// <returns>The created device.</returns>
-    public virtual async Task<Response<DeviceIdentity>> CreateIdentityAsync(DeviceIdentity deviceIdentity, CancellationToken cancellationToken = default)
+    public virtual async Task<Response<DeviceIdentity>> CreateOrUpdateIdentityAsync(DeviceIdentity deviceIdentity, IfMatchPrecondition precondition, CancellationToken cancellationToken = default)

     /// <summary>
-    /// Update a device identity.
+    /// Create or update a device.
     /// </summary>
-    /// <param name="deviceIdentity">The device to update.</param>
+    /// <param name="deviceIdentity">The device to create.</param>
-    /// <param name="ifMatch">A string representing a weak ETag for this device, as per RFC7232.
-The update operation is performed
-    /// only if this ETag matches the value maintained by the server, indicating that the device has not been modified since it was last retrieved.
-    /// The current ETag can be retrieved from the device identity last retrieved from the service.
-To force an unconditional update, set If-Match to the wildcard character (*).</param>
+    /// <param name="precondition">The condition on which to perform this operation.
+To create a device identity, this value must be equal to <see cref="IfMatchPrecondition.Unconditional"/>.</param>
     /// <param name="cancellationToken">The cancellation token.</param>
-    /// <returns>The created or updated device.</returns>
+    /// <returns>The created device.</returns>
-    public virtual async Task<Response<DeviceIdentity>> UpdateIdentityAsync(DeviceIdentity deviceIdentity, string ifMatch = null, CancellationToken cancellationToken = default)
+    public virtual Response<DeviceIdentity> CreateOrUpdateIdentity(DeviceIdentity deviceIdentity, IfMatchPrecondition precondition, CancellationToken cancellationToken = default)

     /// <summary>
-    /// Get a single device identity.
+    /// Get a single device.
     /// </summary>
     /// <param name="deviceId">The unique identifier of the device to get.</param>
     /// <param name="cancellationToken">The cancellation token.</param>